 With the new Spider-Man movie in the theaters now, I’ve decided to take a look at one of the earliest Spider-Man games ever made for the PC.
-And since the new movie is part of the MCU, I think is fitting that I review one of the few Spider-Man titles for computer more integrated into the Marvel Universe that I know of.
+And since the new movie is part of the MCU, I think is fitting that I review one of the few Spider-Man titles for computer more integrated into the Marvel Universe that I know of (a crossover title).
 I’m talking about Dr. Doom’s Revenge.

 But before we take a look at the game, let’s check the cover, shall we?

 The cover looks just like a comic book cover, with our villain looming over our heroes.
 Very fitting for a game that features classic superhero imagery and artwork.
 I suppose you couldn’t ask for more.

 The title screen, despite being colorful, is kind of ugly, artwork-wise.
 It has a nice music theme though.
 About the backstory, the game comes with a comic made by Marvel itself, explaining why our heroes are facing Dr. Doom.
 But about the comic itself, maybe I should someone else properly review it:

 (Video courtesy of Atop the Fourth Wall)